Sommelier-db/rust-searchable-pke/README.md

 Furthermore, our library provides expressive search criteria as below.
 Notably, all of them are implemented by changing how to construct the keywords in the PECDK scheme.

-- Field And/OR Search
+- Field And/OR Search:
-It encrypts multiple pairs of field name and value and retrieves their encryption that includes all/one of the specified pairs in the AND/OR search.
+it encrypts multiple pairs of field name and value and retrieves their encryption that includes all/one of the specified pairs in the AND/OR search.
-- Range Search
+- Range Search:
-It encrypts an unsigned integer and retrieves the encryption whose integer is within the specified range.
+it encrypts an unsigned integer and retrieves the encryption whose integer is within the specified range.
-- Prefix Search
+- Prefix Search:
-It encrypts a string and retrieves the encryption whose string has the specified prefix.
+it encrypts a string and retrieves the encryption whose string has the specified prefix.

 ## C APIs
 Our library also provides C apis for the above functions.